singularityhub/singularityhub-docs/_docs/getting-started/recipes.md

 # Building your Container

+After logging in to Singularity Hub with your GitHub account, you can [create a new collection](https://singularity-hub.org/collections/new), which means making a connection to some GitHub repository where you've put your files and data.
+This collection of builds, a Container Collection, is associated with a single repository.

-Let's say that we created a recipe.
-I would add this file to one of my Github repositories, and push to Github.
+Let's say that I create a recipe in this repository.
+I would add the file, and push to GitHub.

 ```bash
 git add Singularity